master-q/masterq-docs/presentations/20170806_verifast_stm32_osaka/20170806_verifast_stm32_osaka.md

 But run-time error is caused by violation.
 We would like to capture it on verification using VeriFast.

-# Your code already has assertion
+# Your code already has annotation

 ![background](img/memopad.png)